Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **Log Before Handling:** All errors caught within `try/catch` blocks (especially in the `Executor`) will be logged using the `mlog.Level.ERROR` or `mlog.Level.FATAL` level, including the full message and stack trace.
 This is done *before* the framework decides how to proceed based on `config.error_mode`.
 * **Graceful Termination:** Instead of allowing unhandled errors to crash the MATLAB process, the framework will log fatal errors and perform a controlled shutdown.
 This ensures that resources like file locks are properly released, and the final state of the pipeline is clean and predictable.
 * **Consistency with `config.error_mode`:** This controlled approach allows the `Orchestrator` to reliably respond to job failures according to the `config.error_mode` (`'resilient'` or `'fail_fast'`).
 The logged fatal error is the signal that triggers this state machine transition.

 ---

-## 2.2.
-The Orchestrator (Stateful Task-Based Scheduler)

-The **Orchestrator** is the central coordinating component of the framework.
-It operates as a stateful, task-based scheduler, and its workflow is as follows:

-1. **Initialization:** Loads the configuration object, validates its structure, and generates the list of parameter runs.
-2. **Graph Analysis:** Constructs a dependency graph from `config.stages` and performs a topological sort to create a valid execution plan and detect cycles.
-3. **Task Scheduling:** Operates as a state machine, managing a registry of all jobs and their statuses (`WAITING`, `READY`, `RUNNING`, `COMPLETE`, `FAILED`, `CANCELLED`).
-It continuously submits `READY` jobs to the **Executor** component (which implements the `IExecutor` interface) for asynchronous execution.
-4. **State Update and Error Handling:** When a job completes, the **Orchestrator** updates the state of all dependent jobs.
-If a job fails:
-    * It is marked as `FAILED`.
-The error is logged.
-    * If `config.error_mode` is `'fail_fast'`, the **Orchestrator** terminates the entire pipeline.
-    * If `config.error_mode` is `'resilient'`, the **Orchestrator** traverses the graph downstream from the failed job, marks all its dependents as `CANCELLED`, and continues executing other independent branches.
-5. **Reporting:** At the end of the run, the **Orchestrator** provides a summary report of all job statuses.

-### Configuration Validation Routine

-Before any pipeline execution begins, the user's configuration undergoes a rigorous, multi-phase validation process.
-This is performed by dedicated validator components before the `Orchestrator` is created, ensuring the system fails fast on any invalid input.
-The validation is performed in three phases:

-1. **Schema and Structural Validation:** This phase checks the basic "grammar" of the configuration file.
-    * Verifying all required fields are present.
-    * Checking that all values have the correct data type (e.g., stage names are strings, dependencies are in a struct).
-    * Ensuring stage names are unique.
-    * Confirming that function handles for stages point to existing, non-anonymous `.m` files.

-2. **Graph Construction and Logical Validation:** This phase checks the "meaning" and integrity of the defined workflow.
-    * The `DependencyGraph` object is constructed from the stage definitions.
-    * The graph's structure is verified to be a valid **Directed Acyclic Graph (DAG)** by attempting a topological sort.
-    * It ensures all dependency recipes refer to stages that exist in the graph.
-    * It confirms that the parameter sweep configuration will result in at least one run.

-3. **Environment Validation:** This final phase checks for external prerequisites required for the run.
-    * The existence and licensing of required toolboxes (e.g., Parallel Computing Toolbox).
-    * Write permissions for the specified storage path and log file path.

----